-Often in the form of dead sea masks, mud masks contain lots of minerals that are beneficial to the skin.
+Often in the form of dead sea masks, facial mud masks contain lots of minerals beneficial to the skin.
 More hydrating than clay masks, they can be used to cleanse pores without drying them out.
 Remember to tone and moisturise well after washing off a mud mask.

 This is a mild form of a clay mask that is compatible with all skin types.
-It’s a great way to cleanse pores without drying out your skin and feels a lot softer than a normal clay mask.
-Once it’s dry, you’ll almost be able to peel off the cream clay to reveal soft and supple skin beneath.
+It’s a great way to cleanse pores without drying out your skin and feels a lot softer than a standard clay mask.
+Once it’s dry, you’ll almost be able to peel off the cream clay to reveal smooth and supple skin beneath.

-Witch hazel is a popular ingredient in peel-off masks which is a natural mattifier for excessively oily skin.
+Witch hazel is a popular ingredient in facial peel-off masks, a natural mattifier for excessively oily skin.
 A gentle peel-off mask is good for acne sufferers as it will detox and clear blackheads.
 Apply an even layer over the skin, concentrating on the T-Zone and only start peeling when it’s 100% dry.

 Sheet masks or tissue masks have taken off in the last few years as they are a fabulous way of locking serums into the skin.
-The sheets are soaked with key ingredients such as collagen and gold extracts which absorb and penetrate the layers of your skin when left on for a long time.
+The sheets are soaked with key ingredients such as collagen and gold extracts that absorb and penetrate your skin layers when left on for a long time.
 Don’t forget to moisturise after a sheet mask - they aren’t designed to replace your moisturiser.

-The skin around your eyes is the thinnest on your face so different skin care is needed to look after your eyes.
-Using under eye serum patches and other eye masks are especially designed for the delicate eye area.
+The skin around your eyes is the thinnest on your face, so different skin care is needed to look after your eyes.
+Using under eye serum patches and other eye masks are specially designed for the delicate eye area.
 They’re also good for anti-ageing and will smooth out fine lines and first signs of ageing.

-You can either make your own mask at home using ingredients such as oatmeal, yoghurt or turmeric, or buy a ready-formulated fresh ingredients mask.
-This is one of the most natural methods of skincare and if you have sensitive skin, you can control exactly what goes in.
+You can either make your own mask at home using ingredients such as oatmeal, yoghurt or turmeric or buy ready-formulated fresh ingredients mask.
+This is one of the most natural skin care methods, and if you have sensitive skin, you can control exactly what goes in.

 Why masks work

-Although many people believe that masks don’t really do anything other than feel nice, skincare experts have confirmed that masks do have a positive impact on the condition of your skin.
+Although many people believe that masks don’t really do anything other than feel nice, skincare experts have confirmed that masks have a positive impact on your skin condition.
 Dr Neal Schultz, a renowned New York dermatologist, says that a face mask is an effective way of getting lotions and serums onto the skin to improve its quality and appearance.
-It is the job of the outer layer of the skin, the epidermis, to stop anything from the environment going into the skin.
-This also makes it hard to absorb product so face masks are a good way of helping active ingredients penetrate the skin.
-Over time, masks will make a huge difference to your skincare regime and it’s vital that you keep an eye on what your skin needs.
-Using the same mask over and over might lose its effectiveness because your skin changes with seasons and hormones so it might be needing something else.
+It is the job of the outer layer of the skin, the epidermis, to stop anything in the environment from going into the skin.
+This also makes it hard to absorb the product, so face masks are a good way of helping active ingredients penetrate the skin.
+Over time, masks will make a drastic difference to your skincare regime, and you must keep an eye on what your skin needs.
+Using the same mask over and over might lose its effectiveness because your skin changes with seasons and hormones, so it might be needing something else.

 Which properties to look out for